The University of Oregon moving expense policy allows for a new employee to be reimbursed for moving, house-hunting and temporary living expenses.

 - Amount of the Moving Allowance/Budget approved

-These are the only two account codes that can be used on these expenses.
-Please review the One Page Moving Summary Table to review tax implications and which account code to use.
+- Taxable (10780) this is the only account code that can be used on these expenses.
+Please review the current calendar year One Page Moving Summary Table.

 - One page summary table 2018